If you know me, you know that I love an excuse to celebrate just about anything. I’m serious. My husband would tell you that I go

 I was inspired to become am RD a few years into collage when I met and worked with an amazing dietitian.
-I guess I always figured in order to be a dietitian you would have to be extremely rigid with your diet, judge the diet of others, and really convince yourself that you actually do hate good tasting foods.
-This woman proved me wrong.
+She helped me understand what a Registered Dietitian does.
 She counseled people about their diet with compassion and understanding.
-She met people where they were at and helped them reach their diet goals instead of hers.
+She met people where they were at and helped them reach their diet goals.
 And she always made a point to tell others that she ate a little bit of chocolate every day because she believed in moderation.
-In fact, she bought me a delicious and rich chocolate cake on my birthday.
+In fact, she bought me a delicious chocolate cake on my birthday.
 Knowing and working with her inspired me to begin my own journey to becoming a Registered Dietitian.

 As an RD, I am often asked “What is the difference between a Registered Dietitian and a Nutritionist?”.
 These are great questions.
 Here are the steps it takes to become a Registered Dietitian…

 - Complete at least a bachelor’s degree in an accredited nutrition program at the university level.

 - Complete an accredited supervised practice program (internship) with experience in clinical, community and food service settings.
 These programs typically take 9-12 months to complete.

 - Pass a national examination which is administered by the Commission on Dietetic Registration.

 - Continue and maintain your professional registration by obtaining a minimum of 75 approved continued education units every 5 years.